Control Lyapunov-Barrier Function Based Model Predictive Control for Stochastic Nonlinear Affine Systems: Control Lyapunov-Barrier Function Based Stochastic Model Predictive Control

+To enlarge feasibility region and reduce constraint violations near boundary of unsafe region, we should illustrate approximation of feasibility region in control design.
 With $X$ in (\ref{eq29}) being replaced by $X_{\phi} = \left\{ {\left. \mathbf{x} \right|a \leq \left\| \mathbf{b} \right\|} \right\}$, the stochastic model predictive control problem is feasible $\forall\mathbf{x} \in X_{\phi}\backslash D$.
-The feasible region $X_\phi$ is related to a specific candidate control if we take CLBF as an auxiliary controller.
-However, for MPC, such candidate control is not necessary, and a larger feasible region can be pursued.
-To enhance stability regions\cite{Mahmood2008}, $X_\phi$ is extended to the region that negative definiteness of the Lyapunov function derivative can be achieved.
+The feasible region $X_\phi$ is related to a specific candidate control if we take $\mathbf{\phi}\left( \mathbf{x}\right)$ as an auxiliary controller.
+However, for MPC, such candidate control is not necessary, and a larger feasible region can be pursued\cite{Mahmood2008}, i.e., $X_\phi$ can be extended to the region that negative definiteness of the Lyapunov function derivative can be achieved.
 For stochastic system, we define